Search NWMVCA:

 ARTICLE I: VOTING PRIVILEGES

 Section 1.
-Every member of the Association who is in good standing shall be entitled to one vote.
+Every member of the Association who is in good standing shall be entitled to one vote, with the exception of Student Members.
+Student Members do not have voting rights within the Association.

 ARTICLE II: FINANCES

 Section 1.
-The revenue of the Association shall be derived from dues, assessments, sale of publications and such other sources as the Executive Committee may from time to time determine and prescribe.
+The revenue of the Association shall be derived from dues, assessments, sale of publications, and other such sources as the Executive Committee may determine and prescribe.

 Section 3.
 Except by specific direction of the membership at an annual meeting, no debt or other financial obligation shall be incurred beyond the net assets of the Association.